Saturday, July 10, 2010

 PLANET URANUS

-Uranus is the seventh planet from the Sun, the third-largest, and the fourth most massive planet in the Solar System.
-Though it is visible to the naked eye like the five classical planets, it was never recognized as a planet by ancient observers because of its dimness and slow orbit.
-Sir William Herschel announced its discovery on March 13, 1781, expanding the known boundaries of the solar system for the first time in modern history.
-This was also the first discovery of a planet made using a telescope.
-Uranus is similar in composition to Neptune, and both have different compositions from those of the larger gas giants Jupiter and Saturn.
-As such, astronomers sometimes place them in a separate category, the "ice giants".
-Uranus's atmosphere, while similar to Jupiter's and Saturn's in being composed primarily of hydrogen and helium, contains a higher proportion of "ices" such as water, ammonia and methane, along with traces of hydrocarbons.
-It is the coldest planetary atmosphere in the Solar System, with a minimum temperature of 49 K (−224 °C).
-It has a complex, layered cloud structure, with water thought to make up the lowest clouds, and methane thought to make up the uppermost layer of clouds.
-In contrast the interior of Uranus is mainly composed of ices and rock.
 Like the other giant planets, Uranus has a ring system, a magnetosphere, and numerous moons.
 The Uranian system has a unique configuration among the planets because its axis of rotation is tilted sideways, nearly into the plane of its revolution about the Sun.
 As such, its north and south poles lie where most other planets have their equators.
 Seen from Earth, Uranus's rings can sometimes appear to circle the planet like an archery target and its moons revolve around it like the hands of a clock, though in 2007 and 2008 the rings appeared edge-on.
 In 1986, images from Voyager 2 showed Uranus as a virtually featureless planet in visible light without the cloud bands or storms associated with the other giants.
 However, terrestrial observers have seen signs of seasonal change and increased weather activity in recent years as Uranus approached its equinox.
 The wind speeds on Uranus can reach 250 meters per second (900 km/h, 560 mph).

 PLANET NEPTUNE

-Neptune is the eighth planet from the Sun in the Solar System.
-Named for the Roman god of the sea, it is the fourth-largest planet by diameter and the third-largest by mass.
-Neptune is 17 times the mass of Earth and is slightly more massive than its near-twin Uranus, which is 15 Earth masses and not as dense.
-On average, Neptune orbits the Sun at a distance of 30.1 AU, approximately 30 times the Earth-Sun distance.
-Discovered on September 23, 1846, Neptune was the first planet found by mathematical prediction rather than by empirical observation.
-Unexpected changes in the orbit of Uranus led astronomers to deduce that its orbit was subject to gravitational perturbation by an unknown planet.
-Neptune was subsequently found within a degree of its predicted position, and its largest moon, Triton, was discovered shortly thereafter, though none of the planet's remaining 12 moons was located telescopically until the 20th century.
-Neptune has been visited by only one spacecraft, Voyager 2, which flew by the planet on August 25, 1989.
 Neptune is similar in composition to Uranus, and both have compositions which differ from those of the larger gas giants Jupiter and Saturn.
 Neptune's atmosphere, while similar to Jupiter's and Saturn's in that it is composed primarily of hydrogen and helium, along with traces of hydrocarbons and possibly nitrogen, contains a higher proportion of "ices" such as water, ammonia and methane.
 Astronomers sometimes categorize Uranus and Neptune as "ice giants" in order to emphasize these distinctions.
 The interior of Neptune, like that of Uranus, is primarily composed of ices and rock.
 Traces of methane in the outermost regions in part account for the planet's blue appearance.

 PLANET SATURN